TaMaiso/search_property/README.md

 This is a microservice that allows all types of users to be consulted for properties information.

+## Brief

+- The statuses "pre_sale", "sale" and "sold" can be used to examine the attributes (properties with different states should never be visible to the user).
+- These properties can be filtered by year of construction, city, and state.
+- On the same query, users can apply numerous filters.
+- The following property information is available to users: Address, City, Status, Sale Price, and Description.

 ## Project Architecture

 It was used wsgiref (Utilities and Reference Implementation) for the implementation and docker for build the develop/deploy enviroment.